Nebraskinator/SimpleTFTEnv/README.md

 ### Winning Condition

-The winner of a combat is based on the number and level of champions on the board, the number of champions sharing a team, the number of champions occupying their preferred position, and the level of each champion.
+The winner of a combat is based on the number and level of champions on the board, the number of champions sharing a team, and the number of champions occupying their preferred position.

 ## Interface